 How to Buy a House Without a Realtor

 Most people you know who have bought a home have probably done so with the help of a Realtor® or real estate agent.
-In fact, 92% of home purchases in 2021 involved a Realtor or broker.
+In fact, a 2023 report shows that 89% of home purchases involve a Realtor or broker.
 (Realtors, by the way, are real estate agents who belong to the National Association of Realtors, requiring them to adhere to a certain code of ethics; we’ll use the terms interchangeably here.)

-But considering the commissions that agents charge, typically 5% or 6%, you might be asking yourself, “Do I need a Realtor or real estate agent to buy a house?”
+But agents may charge a fee, so you might be asking yourself, “Do I need a Realtor or real estate agent to buy a house?”
 The answer is no — you aren’t required to go through a professional to complete the transaction.

 What Does a Real Estate Agent Do?